terrilldent/shell/README.md

 # shell
-Web App base shell that downloads and caches the entire application.
-Powerful way to deploy apps without resubmitting to the app store.
+A shell mobile application that caches the front end code and periodically checks for updates